Ballymoney (borough): Freedom of the Borough

 On 22 February 1997 The Ballymoney Branch of the Royal British Legion was awarded the Freedom of the Borough.

 In 2012 the Royal Irish Regiment and 152 (Ulster) Transport Regiment, The Royal Logistic Corps (Volunteers) were awarded the freedom of Ballymoney by the council.
 On both occasions the regiments held special marches through the town to celebrate the awards.
-Previous recipients of the award include the Royal Ulster Constabulary (Both Regular and Reserve Forces), Northern Ireland Fire Brigade, Joey Dunlop, his brother Robert and former MP for the area Ian Paisley.
+Previous recipients include the Royal Ulster Constabulary (Both Regular and Reserve Forces), Northern Ireland Fire Brigade, Joey Dunlop, his brother Robert and the former MP for the area Ian Paisley.

 Town twinning

 In 2000, Ballymoney Borough Council twinned with the French town of Vanves.
 Since 2001, the council has been a sister city of Benbrook in Texas and building on its motorcycling history, is also linked to the borough of Douglas, Isle of Man.

 Parliamentary and assembly representation

 Together with the neighbouring districts of Ballymena and Moyle, it forms the North Antrim constituency for elections to the Westminster Parliament and Northern Ireland Assembly.

 Former Councillors that went on to become MLAs included Philip McGuigan Mervyn Storey and Daithi McKay.